Riggio "Fishbowl;" room 510

 Rene Steinke: Faculty Advisor.
 Rene is the Faculty Advisor to 12th Street.
 She teaches in the Riggio Honors Program: Writing and Democracy.
 She is the author of the novels The Fires and Holy Skirts, which was a finalist for the 2005 National Book Award.
 Her writing has also appeared in Bookforum, Vogue, The New York Times, and TriQuarterly.
 She lives in Brooklyn.

-Tony Grassi: On-line Editor.
+Tony Grassi: Non-Fiction Editor.
 Tony Grassi is an alumni of the Berklee College of Music.
 He currently works for Guitar World magazine.
 Tony enjoys longs walks on the beach, sunsets, and girls that know how to treat a guy a right.

-Jeff Vashista “As most music journalists will tell you, interviewing your heroes and listening to CD’s all day can’t strictly be considered a job” says Jeff Vasishta, who in a lengthy career as a music hack (he writes under the name of ‘Jeff Lorez’ ) has interviewed the likes of Prince, Quincy Jones and Herbie Hancock.
-“It doesn’t neccessarily mean I can write well which of course is the whole point of going to the New School – to challenge myself and see if I can string a sentence together without putting a song title in the middle”
+Jeff Vashista Online Editor “As most music journalists will tell you, interviewing your heroes and listening to CD’s all day can’t strictly be considered a job” says Jeff Vasishta, who in a lengthy career as a music hack (he writes under the name of ‘Jeff Lorez’ ) has interviewed the likes of Prince, Quincy Jones and Herbie Hancock.
+“It doesn’t necessarily mean I can write well which of course is the whole point of going to the New School – to challenge myself and see if I can string a sentence together without putting a song title in the middle”

-9 Responses to “About Us”
+10 Responses to “About Us”

 1. I am looking for a contact at 12th Street to query about sending 5 copies of the 2009 publication to participate in an online national undergraduate literary anthology Bennington students are putting together for spring 2010 publication.
 I have full information to send, but don’t have an email address.
 Can you help me out?